Ensues/College-Appointment-Site/README.md

 ## Features

+### Log in Page
+- Provides functionality to log in the system

-### Homepage
+### Sign Up Page
-- Welcoming text explaining the site's purpose.
-- Quick access buttons for appointment scheduling, support, and FAQs.
-- Announcement section for important notices (e.g., system maintenance, peak times).
+- Provides functionality to create an account for the user to log in the page

 ### Appointment Booking Page
-- User-friendly booking form for selecting service types, dates, and times.
+- User-friendly booking form for selecting dates, and times.
-- Interactive calendar view showing available slots.
-- Automated confirmation and reminder notifications via email/SMS.
 - Secure login integrated with the TSU student portal.

 ### User Dashboard
 - Overview of upcoming appointments with options to modify or cancel.
-- Appointment history section for viewing past bookings and feedback.
+- Appointment history section for viewing present bookings.

-### Support and Help Page
-- Comprehensive FAQ section for common issues.
-- Contact form for reaching out with questions or reporting problems.

-### Feedback Page
-- Form for submitting user feedback and suggestions.
-- Brief guidelines for effective feedback.

-### Header and Footer
+### Header NavBar
 - Navigation tabs for easy site access.
 - TSU logo for branding.
-- Social media links and contact information in the footer.

-### Back to Top Button
-- Quick navigation to return to the top of the page.

 ## Installation